TULiberalArts/English/pages/graduate.md

 - Transatlantic Feminist Theory
 - Queer Poetry and Poetics

 Following course work, you will choose a concentration in one or two of our main areas of strength, each of which will prepare you for teaching and research in the field.
-Our main areas of strengh are listed below See listings with faculty at the bottom of the page).
+Our main areas of strengh are listed below (see listings with faculty at the bottom of the page).

 - American Literature
 - British Literature